mylokaye/AI-Email-Review/README.md

 This prompt enables ChatGPT to:

-- Evaluate your CX asset against usability and design principles
+- Evaluate your asset against usability and design principles
 - Score performance across key marketing and design criteria
 - Assess alignment with personas
 - Apply tone, language, and accessibility best practices